alvancf/temp-demo/README.md

-Pressing the button will cause the switch to enter an infinite loop.
+After pressing the button, the Switch falls into an infinite loop.
+This does not happen on iOS.

 import React, { useState } from "react";
 import { View, Switch, StyleSheet, Button } from "react-native";